camwebb/wfo-salicaceae/wfo_editing_policies.md

 many existing _Salix_ names, are unplaced (anywhere in the WFO taxonomy), denoted by the gray bar above the name.

- * To accept a name, first the nomenclatural status must be either ‘valid’ or ‘conserved’.
-The option will appear in the placement dropdown to ‘Raise to accepted taxon within...’, and _Salix_ can then be chosen.
+To accept a name, first the nomenclatural status must be either ‘valid’ or ‘conserved’.
+The option will appear in the placement dropdown to ‘Raise to accepted taxon within...’, and _Salix_ (or a _Salix_ species) can then be chosen.
 The bar above the name will change to orange (i.e., now a taxonomic entity, not just a nomenclatural entity).

- * To make a name into a synonym of an accepted name, use the ‘Sink into synonymy with...’ option.
-This is allowed even if the name’s nomen.
-Status may remain ‘unknown’ (see above).
+To make a name into a synonym of an accepted name, use the ‘Sink into synonymy with...’ option.
+This is allowed even if the name’s nomenclatural status remains ‘unknown’ (see above).

- * To move the accepted taxon from one name to its current synonym, first raise the synonym to an accepted taxon with _Salix_, then sink the currently accepted name into synonymy.
+To move the accepted taxon from one name to its current synonym, first raise the synonym to an accepted taxon with _Salix_, then sink the currently accepted name into synonymy.

-Policy:

- * Do not move an unplaced infraspecific name into synonymy with a species based solely on sharing a specific epithet with that species.
+Do not move an unplaced infraspecific name into synonymy with a species based solely on sharing a specific epithet with that species.
 Some taxonomic knowledge or research is needed.

 ## Taxonomic Sources

-Policies:

- * Every accepted _Salix_ name should have at least one entry in this list.

- * Where the Source explicitly lists synonyms, those synonyms in Rhakhis _do not_ require an entry in this field.

- * If the Source of the accepted name does not list a particular synonym, the synonym entry in Rhakhis must have either a Taxonomic Source, or some explanation in the Comments for that name explaining why it is a synonym.
+Should be interpreted as taxonomic placement “according to...”

+Every accepted and synonymous _Salix_ name should have at least one entry in this list, _unless_ the decision to place a name is a new one in which case the Wikidata URL of the person(s) making this decision should be used as the source ([Quentin][5], [Cam][6]).
+It is unlikely will be making many new decisions about accepted taxa, but we may need to make new decisions about obscure, unplaced synonyms.
+A full discussion of a new decision is required in the Comments section.

+The accepted name should not have a source for each of its synonyms;
+each of the synonyms should have its own “according to” source.

- * Where a decision to accept can be traced back to a prior publication, that publication should be used as the primary entry, with subsequent flora statements added if time allows.
+The earliest published statement by an author about the taxonomic placement of a name should be used as the primary entry, with subsequent (flora, etc.) statements added if time allows.

- * Where various authorities agree, several entries should made.
+Where various authorities agree, several entries should made.
 Where authorities disagree, the link to the disagreeing authority should be in the Other Treatments field, not here.

- * If the decision to accept is the same as the protologue in Nomenclatural Source, that entry should be added to the Taxonomic Source as well.
+If the decision to accept is the same as the protologue in Nomenclatural Source, that entry should be added to the Taxonomic Source as well.

 Common (type = Literature) options will be: